HPCBio/BW_VariantCalling/README.markdown

 1) discuss mailing to RedMine in automatic fashion, and in a prtable fashio instead of commenting out the emails when debugging
+2) remove #PBS -V from all scripts
+3) incorporate checking the results of FastQC in automatic fashion; edit the AssessFastQCresults.sh script